-For a nice feminine and romantic look, I cut out some curves, but first, I hand sketched a design with a pencil (perfect for erasing any mistakes..and I had many…trruuusssttt meee!).
-Then I went a cutting with my fabric rotary cutter and cutting mat….viola! perfect cuts (You can also use scissors, but Lord knows that I cannot cut a straight line let alone a curve so I grabbed for my sewing materials and used my magic cutting tools)
+For a nice feminine and romantic look, I cut out some curves, but first, I hand sketched a design with a pencil (because I had to trace a pattern out a few times before I came up with something I liked).
+Then I went a cutting with my fabric rotary cutter and cutting mat….viola! perfect cuts (You can also use scissors, but Lord knows that I cannot cut a straight line let alone a curved one to save my life – thank God for my sewing materials)

-It’s best to use your newly cut foam board as a template for your second foam board so that they aren’t any discrepancies.
+Tip: Use your newly cut foam board as a template for your second foam board for consistency.

-I’m sure that there might be easier ways of making this headboard, but I was creating as I went along…no pre-planning here.
-If you have any easier steps or supplies that might be simpler, please share.
+I’m sure that there might be easier ways of making this fabric headboard, but I was creating as I went along…no pre-planning here so don’t judge, but if you have any easier steps or supplies that might be simpler, please share.